 Your driver will bring you back to Athens for an overnight.

 Day 3: Athens, Osseus Lukas Monastery, Delphi, Kalambaka, Kastraki, Meteora

 The third day of the tour will start again from Athens, driving towards Delphi, which is one of the most intriguing sites of ancient Greece.

-Delphi is the home of the Oracle, a site dedicated to God Apollo.
-You will visit the archaeological site, as well as the Museum with the important artefacts and statues from the antiquity.
+Next, visit Delphi is the home of the Oracle, a site dedicated to God Apollo.
+You will visit the archaeological site, as well as the Museum with the important artifacts and statues from antiquity.

 You will enjoy your lunch in Delphi or the nearby picturesque village of Arachova and head towards Meteora, spending the night in Kastraki.

 Day 4: Meteora, Thessaloniki

 The private sightseeing tour will bring you early in the morning to the suspended rocks, known as Meteora in Greek.